Biofilm prevention: Surface roughness

 Surface roughness can also affect biofilm adhesion.
 Rough, high-energy surfaces are more conducive to biofilm formation and maturation, while smooth surfaces are less susceptible to biofilm adhesion.
 The roughness of a surface can affect the hydrophobicity or hydrophilicity of the contacting substance, which in turn affects its ability to adhere.
 The Wenzel equation can be used to estimate the observed contact angle:

 where $\theta_{obs}$ is the apparent contact angle and R is the roughness parameter of the surface.
 R is the ratio of actual surface area over projected surface area.
 The Wenzel equation predicts that a hydrophilic surface will have a lower $\theta_{obs}$, thus making it easier for bacteria to adhere.

 It is thus desirable to maintain a smooth surface on any products that may come in contact with bacteria.

 Studies have shown that there is a threshold value of surface roughness (Ra = 2 μm) below which biofilm adhesion will reduce no further.

 Low-energy surface acoustic waves

 This technique uses low-energy waves produced from a battery powered device.
 The device delivers periodic rectangular pulses through an actuator holding a thin piezo plate.
 The waves spread to the surface, in this case a catheter, creating horizontal waves that prevent the adhesion of planktonic bacteria to surfaces.
 This technique has been tested on white rabbits and guinea pigs.
 The results showed a lowered biofilm growth.

 Examples of antibiofilm agents

-Antibiofilm agents are the nontoxic molecules which have moieties such as: imidazole, indole, sulfide peptides, and triazole; and other moieties which give it a characteristic to disperse or inhibit biofilm formation.
-There are many antibiofilm agents such as: Aryl rhodanines, Cis-2-Decenoic acid (C2DA) and ionic liquid.
+Antibiofilm agents are the nontoxic molecules which have moieties such as imidazole, indole, sulfide peptides, and triazole, as well as other moieties which possess biofilm dispersal or biofilm formation inhibition properties.
+Antibiofilm agents include aryl rhodanines, cis-2-Decenoic acid (C2DA), and certain ionic liquids.